dlab-berkeley/R-Geospatial-Fundamentals-Legacy/participant-instructions.md

 # Participant instructions

-## Prior to the workshop start date please do the following.
+### Prior to the workshop start date please do the following.

-1. Please download and unzip (or clone, using the `git clone` command) this repository.
+1. Download and unzip (or clone, using the `git clone` command) this repository.
 To download, just click on the green "Clone or download" button near the top of the repo's [home page] (https://github.com/dlab-berkeley/Geospatial-Fundamentals-in-R-with-sf).
-Note, the files are typically updated prior to a workshop so it's good to download these just before the workshop.
+> Note, the files are typically updated prior to a workshop so it's good to download these just before the workshop.

 2. If you do not have R and RStudio installed on your computer, download and install [RStudio Desktop](https://rstudio.com/products/rstudio/), with R version >= 3.5.